qteatime/crochet-docs/docs/_sources/system/structure/introduction.rst.txt

-We go into more details on what exactly all of these properties---like ``"name"`` or ``"target"``---in the JSON file mean, and how one would go about reading and writing these files in the Package Configuration section.
+We go into more details on what exactly all of these properties---like ``"name"`` or ``"target"``---in the JSON file mean, and how one would go about reading and writing these files in the :ref:`Package Configuration <package-configuration>` section.

 Directory structure convention